-Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast), 30.11.2016, COM(2016) 861 final 2016/0379 (COD)
+Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity (recast)

 General principles of capacity allocation and congestion management

 1.Network congestion problems shall be addressed with non-discriminatory market-based solutions which give efficient economic signals to the market participants and transmission system operators involved.
-Network congestion problems shall be solved with non-transaction based methods, i.e. methods that do not involve a selection between the contracts of individual market participants.
-When taking operational measures to ensure that its transmission system remains in the normal state, the transmission system operator shall take into account the effect of those measures on neighbouring control areas and coordinate such measures with other affected transmission system operators as provided for in Regulation (EU) 1222/2015.
+Network congestion problems shall be solved by means of non-transaction-based methods, namely methods that do not involve a selection between the contracts of individual market participants.
+When taking operational measures to ensure that its transmission system remains in the normal state, the transmission system operator shall take into account the effect of those measures on neighbouring control areas and coordinate such measures with other affected transmission system operators as provided for in Regulation (EU) 2015/1222.

-2.Transaction curtailment procedures shall only be used in emergency situations where the transmission system operator must act in an expeditious manner and redispatching or countertrading is not possible.
+2.Transaction curtailment procedures shall be used only in emergency situations, namely where the transmission system operator must act in an expeditious manner and redispatching or countertrading is not possible.
 Any such procedure shall be applied in a non-discriminatory manner.
-Except in cases of force majeure, market participants who have been allocated capacity shall be compensated for any curtailment.
+Except in cases of force majeure, market participants that have been allocated capacity shall be compensated for any such curtailment.

-3.The maximum capacity of the interconnections and/or the transmission networks affecting cross-border flows shall be made available to market participants, complying with safety standards of secure network operation.
+4.The maximum level of capacity of the interconnections and the transmission networks affected by cross-border capacity shall be made available to market participants complying with the safety standards of secure network operation.
 Counter-trading and redispatch, including cross-border redispatch, shall be used to maximise available capacities to reach the minimum capacity provided for in paragraph 8.
 A coordinated and non-discriminatory process for cross-border remedial actions shall be applied to enable such maximisation, following the implementation of a redispatching and counter-trading cost-sharing methodology.

-4.Capacity shall be allocated only by means of explicit capacity auctions or implicit auctions including both capacity and energy.
+5.Capacity shall be allocated by means of explicit capacity auctions or implicit auctions including both capacity and energy.
 Both methods may coexist on the same interconnection.
-For intra-day trade continuous trading shall be used, which may be complemented by auctions.
+For intraday trade, continuous trading, which may be complemented by auctions, shall be used.

-6.Capacity shall be freely tradable on a secondary basis, provided that the transmission system operator is informed sufficiently in advance.
+7.Capacity shall be freely tradable on a secondary basis, provided that the transmission system operator is informed sufficiently in advance.
 Where a transmission system operator refuses any secondary trade (transaction), this shall be clearly and transparently communicated and explained to all the market participants by that transmission system operator and notified to the regulatory authority.

-8.Market participants shall inform the transmission system operators concerned a reasonable time in advance of the relevant operational period whether they intend to use allocated capacity.
-Any allocated capacity that will not be used shall be reattributed to the market, in an open, transparent and non-discriminatory manner.
+10.Market participants shall inform the transmission system operators concerned within a reasonable period in advance of the relevant operational period whether they intend to use allocated capacity.
+Any allocated capacity that is not going to be used shall be made available again to the market, in an open, transparent and non-discriminatory manner.

-9. Transmission system operators shall, as far as technically possible, net the capacity requirements of any power flows in opposite direction over the congested interconnection line in order to use that line to its maximum capacity.
-Having full regard to network security, transactions that relieve the congestion shall never be denied.
+11.As far as technically possible, transmission system operators shall net the capacity requirements of any power flows in opposite directions over the congested interconnection line in order to use that line to its maximum capacity.
+Having full regard to network security, transactions that relieve the congestion shall not be refused.

-10.The financial consequences of failure to honour obligations associated with the allocation of capacity shall be attributed to the transmission system operators or NEMOs who are responsible for such a failure.
-Where market participants fail to use the capacity that they have committed to use, or, in the case of explicitly auctioned capacity, fail to trade on a secondary basis or give the capacity back in due time, they shall lose the rights to such capacity and pay a cost-reflective charge.
-Any cost-reflective charges for the non-use of capacity shall be justified and proportionate.
+12.The financial consequences of a failure to honour obligations associated with the allocation of capacity shall be attributed to the transmission system operators or NEMOs who are responsible for such a failure.
+Where market participants fail to use the capacity that they have committed to use, or, in the case of explicitly auctioned capacity, fail to trade capacity on a secondary basis or give the capacity back in due time, those market participants shall lose the rights to such capacity and shall pay a cost-reflective charge.
+Any cost-reflective charges for the failure to use capacity shall be justified and proportionate.
 If a transmission system operator does not fulfil its obligation of providing firm transmission capacity, it shall be liable to compensate the market participant for the loss of capacity rights.
 Consequential losses shall not be taken into account for that purpose.
-The key concepts and methods for the determination of liabilities that accrue upon failure to honour obligations shall be set out in advance in respect of the financial consequences, and shall be subject to review by the relevant national regulatory authority or authorities.
+The key concepts and methods for the determination of liabilities that accrue upon failure to honour obligations shall be set out in advance in respect of the financial consequences, and shall be subject to review by the relevant regulatory authority.